 Mr. Jacobs comes to Booker T. Washington High School with over 25 years of service with Norfolk Public Schools.He has been a teacher, teacher specialist, coach, athletic specialist, dean of students, and assistant principal.
 He is a graduate of Slippery Rock University and has also earned degrees from S.U.N.Y. at Cortland and the College of William and Mary.
 Mr. Jacobs greatest feeling of accomplishment comes from seeing his students become productive citizens after leaving high school. (more…)

 Patrick McMillan, Assistant Principal

-Mr. Patrick McMillan has been employed with Norfolk Public Schools for 12 years.
+Mr. Patrick McMillan became an employee with Norfolk Public Schools after serving in the United States Army and the Army National Guard.
 During his tenure, he has served in the capacities of teacher, coach, department chair, and, currently, assistant principal.
 Mr. McMillan has attended Norfolk State University, Old Dominion University, and Cambridge College.
 He is a certified strength and conditioning specialist who enjoys competitive powerlifting and sports performance development.